-4.10 A priori thoughts regarding priority access and investment decisions
+4.10 Intuitive thoughts regarding priority access and investment decisions

-A priori ACIL Allen expects that introducing a hybrid priority access and CRM regime will make the NEM operations and investment decisions more efficient.
-We expect the hybrid regime will reduce the risks of incumbents and new-generation investments' access being cannibalised by later investments wanting to locate in similar electrical locations.
-We expect to see this reflected in modelling outcomes.
-For further discussion see section 5.
+A priori ACIL Allen expected that introducing a hybrid priority access and CRM regime would make the NEM operations and investment decisions more efficient.
+We expected the hybrid regime would reduce the risks of incumbents and new-generation investments' access being cannibalised by later investments wanting to locate in similar electrical locations.
+We expected to see this reflected in modelling outcomes.
+For further discussion see section 7.

-In theory, priority access combined with CRM should provide more certainty for future investors, but this hypothesis needs to be tested to see whether it is a reasonable assumption.
-To do this, we propose developing a simple prototype that compares the operations and generation development plans based on generators making profit-maximising investments over a 10-20-year horizon with (a) status quo arrangements and (b) priority access plus CRM.
+In theory, priority access combined with CRM should provide more certainty for future investors, but this hypothesis needed to be tested to see whether it was a reasonable assumption.
+To do this, we developed a simple prototype that compared the operations and generation development plans based on generators making profit-maximising investments over a 15-year horizon with (a) status quo arrangements and (b) priority access arrangements.